Loaf: The Winter Edit

 "For warm lighting, dot lamps about with soft glow bulbs.
 We're loving copper and brass designs at the moment.
 They look great and also gently reflect the light out of their polished metallic shades."

 It is refreshing to see vibrant and characterful colours taking centre stage once again in interior design.
-My advice to anyone deciding colours for their home is do not be afraid to be bold and go brighter.
+My advice to anyone deciding colours for their home is not to be afraid of bold and go brighter.
 We have lived too long in the safeness of beige and it is time to experiment with the beautiful colours that are on offer.

 I am thrilled to be able to share such fantastic designs and words from Loaf.
 The company embraces a new way of thinking, one that I admire.
 There is not just a love for design, there is an understanding of interaction and the importance of customisation.
 Every person is different and with a huge variety of fabric finishes and styles, it has never been easier to create a space to match your exact requirements.
 The modern way of thinking and the ease of design choices is transforming the way that we view our homes and Loaf are at the forefront of this change.